bahrus/xtal-method/README.md

   </script>
 ```

-Placing these in one central location, perhaps in the header of index.html (if applicable) seems like a good place..
+Placing these in one central location, perhaps in the header of index.html (if applicable) seems like a pattern to adopt.

 And then reference it as follows: